 VN and CapCut are quite intuitive and fairly easy to learn.
 The learning curve will depend on what you already know, and your individual learning style.
 Do remember that you cannot break anything, so do be willing to play and experiment.

-All of these apps are inexpensive, relative to the sophisticated results you can achieve with them.
 Of all the recommended editing apps, iMovie is probably the easiest to learn – you could be using it within an hour – and it is free with iPhones and iPads.
-But after a while it will seem too simplistic compared with CapCut and especially VN, which is rapidly becoming my favourite editing app.
+But after a while it might seem too simplistic compared with CapCut and especially VN, which is rapidly becoming my favourite editing app.

 KineMaster is relatively easy to learn and permits sophisticated editing.
 KineMaster provides a website with tips and descriptions of all the tools available in KineMaster.
 You can find it here.